andpalmier/SemProj/report.md

 # Introduction

 Fuchsia is a new operating system currently being developed by Google.
 The project appeared on GitHub in August 2016 and it is currently hosted at *fuchsia.googlesource.com*[@source].
-Although the development of the project has been under way for more than two years, Google has not officially announced it yet.
+Although the development of the project has been going on for more than two years, Google has not officially announced it yet.
 While the other operating systems developed by Google - Chrome OS and Android - are based on the Linux kernel, Fuchsia is based on a new *micro-kernel*, called **Zircon**.

 The description of the project suggests that Fuchsia will be able to run on different platforms: from embedded systems to smartphones, tablets and even personal computers.
 In May 2017 a user interface was added to the main project, which contributed to media speculation about Google's intentions with Fuchsia, including the possibility that it could replace Android in the future.